 Item Writing – A current certificant may earn alternate credit hours by participating in an item writing workshop.
 One hour of credit is awarded for each hour of participation.
 (NAMSS approved)

-Published Articles or Books – Credit will be granted for articles published in Synergy (NAMSS approved as outlined in policy 1000.40) or books on a medical services industry-related topic.
-Up to three (3) credits will be awarded for each published article.
+- Published Articles or Books – Credit will be granted for articles published in Synergy (NAMSS approved as outlined in policy 1000.40) or books on a medical services industry-related topic.

 Activities That Do Not Qualify for Continuing Education Credits: